-Read and understand all warning/caution labels on your Sea-Doo PWC, your OPERATOR'S GUIDE, all other safety documents, and watch properly your SAFETY VIDEO, before operating.
-Always keep in mind that the "\Delta" symbol, the Warning symbol, identifies an instruction which, if not followed, may cause serious personal injuries including the possibility of death.
+Read and understand all warning/caution labels on your Sea-Doo PWC, your Operator's Guide, all other safety documents, and watch properly your safety videocassette, before operating.
+Always keep in mind that the " Δ " symbol, the Warning symbol, identifies an instruction which, if not followed, may cause serious personal injuries including the possibility of death.